ovh/docs/pages/cloud/public-cloud/first_connexion/guide.en-gb.md

 > [!primary]
 >
 > By logging in directly, you will have the standard user rights.
-If you would like to have *superuser* privileges, you will need to use the `sudo` command.
+If you would like to become the root user, you can use the sudo -i or sudo su command.
 >